 Church of San Giovanni Evangelista

-This church was built in the early 16th century and has a baroque style facade including several inset statues.
+This church (near the cathedral) was rebuilt on the site of a previous 10th century church in the early 16th century (from 1498-1510) and has a baroque style facade including several inset statues.
 Inside there is another dome painted by Corregio, called the Vision of Saint John at Patmos, as well as paintings by Parmigiano.

-Yet more stunning frescoes can be seen in the Santa Maria della Staccata church, this time by Parmigianino, and in the impressive Camera di San Paolo (part of a benedictine monastery) there is another exceptional work by Corregio, this time representing mythological characters.
+Yet more stunning frescoes can be seen in the Church of Santa Maria della Staccata behind the Governor's Palace on Piazza Garibaldi, this time by Parmigianino, and in the impressive Camera di San Paolo (part of a benedictine monastery) there is another exceptional work by Corregio, this time representing mythological characters.

-The impressive Teatro Farnese, a wooden structured copy of Palladios theatre in Vicenza, is part of Parma's extensive Palazzo Pilotta - the palazzo itself dates from the 16th century and has large gardens developed in the 18th century with a sprinkling of fountains.
-Much of the Palazzo was severly damaged during the Second World War but has been extensively renovated since.
+The impressive Teatro Farnese, a wooden structured copy of Palladios theatre in Vicenza, is part of Parma's extensive Palazzo della Pilotta, in Piazza della Pace.
+The palazzo itself dates from the 16th century and has large gardens developed in the 18th century with a sprinkling of fountains.
+Much of the Palazzo was severely damaged during the Second World War but has been extensively renovated since.

-There are also two very interesting museums in Parma in the Palazzo Pilotta:
+As well as the Farnese Theatre there are two very interesting museums in the Palazzo Pilotta: